rebelwarrior/numenera/ninth_world.md

 Exports: Next to nothing.
 Some metals and few Numenera.
 Imports: Very little.
 Known for: A mad king who talks to himself.
 The melancholy kingdom.
 The city of needles, and the best swamp chicken stew in Steadfast.
-Once a coveted piece of land between three neighboring kingdoms now it is a sad kingdom.
+Once a coveted piece of land between three neighboring kingdoms, now it is a sad yet independent kingdom.
 Thaemor was an undesirable swampy land with few inhabitants that suddenly drained into fertile land a couple of hundred years ago.
 The kingdom that rose from this good fortune was always trying to defend itself from the bigger kingdoms around it.
 It did so but in the process became fairly isolated, the government unreliable and while the land is fertile, the water clear, the organization is poor, and the taxes high.
 Power is distributed to the gentry who do the best they can in the strange situation they find themselves in.
 Numenera are more common here for some reason, as are the "glimmers" people get.
 Thaemorians are a dour sort, who hate talks about things getting better.
 An independent people that suddenly went from good to bad to worse, they are somewhat skeptical about good things.
 Thaemor has a middle eastern flavor.
 Secret: Thaemor, formerly Thaemoor, was a marsh that suddenly dried out _by raising itself_ about 300 years ago.
 Government: Unstable Tyranny with Gentry.
 Taxes are high.